deis/steward/DATA_STRUCTURES.md

 # `ServicePlanClaim`

+NOTE: `ServicePlanClaim`s are not yet supported because of [issue #17](https://github.com/deis/steward/issues/17) and its related issues

 This object is submitted by the application as JSON in a [`ThirdPartyResource`][3pr] when the application wants Steward to create a new service for its use.
 Steward then mutates the object to communicate the status of the service creation operation.
 Applications may watch the event stream